Robert Froehner is a Dallas-Fort

 his 36-inch "bass saw," his two main instruments are ordinary Craftsman®

-the Disneyland International Saw Festival in Anaheim, CA, as well as the
+awards at the Disneyland International Saw Festival in Anaheim, CA, as well

-Texas Symphony Orchestra (Tyler), the New Haven (CT) Civic Orchestra, and
+the East Texas Symphony Orchestra (Tyler), the New Haven (CT) Civic Orchestra,

 Robert is also a classical